Are you looking for a list of fun things to do in Pensacola, Florida? Not to worry! We have you covered with a list of the best Pensacola attractions!

-Not only did For Barrancas survive the Civil War it has survived multiple hurricanes and still stands strong today.
-A testament to the engineering it was restored in 1980’s so that visitors could walk though the fort and battery and learn the history from the visitors center.
+Not only did For Barrancas survive the Civil War, but it has also survived multiple hurricanes and still stands strong today.
+As a testament to the engineering, it was restored in the 1980s so visitors could walk through the fort and battery and learn the history from the visitors center.

-The Museum is split over two-floors and has a ton of interactive hand-on exhibits for children such as a Fort, Village and Trading post.
-Children have the opportunity to dress up in period clothing, or play in the play area or read one of the books about the area.
+The museum is split over two floors and has a ton of interactive, hands-on exhibits for children such as a Fort, Village, and Trading Post.
+Children have the opportunity to dress up in period clothing, play in the play area, or read one of the books about the area.

-This is the perfect place to head on hot summer day, if its raining or if you want an educational and fun indoors space for children.
-The museum is open Tuesday through Saturday from 10 am to 4 pm and on Sundays from 12 pm to 4 pm.
-Admission is $8 for adults and $4 for children 4-12.
+This is the perfect place to head on a hot summer day, if it’s raining, or if you want an educational and fun indoor space for children.

 Did You Find This Post Helpful?